mpv-player/mpv/DOCS/man/options.rst

     profile via ``MPV_RENDER_PARAM_ICC_PROFILE``.

 ``--icc-cache``
-    Store and load 3D LUTs created from the ICC profile on disk in the cache directory (Default: ``yes``).
+    Store and load 3DLUTs created from the ICC profile on disk in the cache directory (Default: ``yes``).
 This can be used to speed up loading, since LittleCMS 2 can take a while to create a 3D LUT.
 Note that these files contain uncompressed LUTs.
 Their size depends on the ``--icc-3dlut-size``, and can be very big.

-    NOTE: This is not cleaned automatically, so old, unused cache files may stick around indefinitely.
+    NOTE: On ``--vo=gpu``, this is not cleaned automatically, so old, unused cache files may stick around indefinitely.

 ``--icc-cache-dir``
     The directory where icc cache is stored.
 Cache is stored in the system's